 The Fund may invest in fixed rate or floating rate securities.
-Floating rate instruments reset their interest rate periodically over a base rate, with rates tied to a representative interest rate index (for example, the Treasury Note Constant Maturity Rate or 3-month LIBOR).
+Floating rate instruments reset their interest rate periodically over a base rate, with rates tied to a representative interest rate index (for example, the Treasury Note Constant Maturity Rate).

-While investing in a particular sector is not a strategy of the Fund, its portfolio may be significantly invested in one or more sectors as a result of the security selection decisions made pursuant to its investment strategy.
+The Fund's portfolio may be significantly invested in one or more sectors as a result of the security selection decisions made pursuant to its investment strategy.
 The Fund's portfolio currently has significant investment in companies in the financials sector, although this may change from time to time.